bgaillard/readonly.nvim/README.md

 The following configures the plugin with the [lazy.nvim](https://github.com/folke/lazy.nvim) plugin manager (you can obviously use any plugin manager you like).

-It instructs the plugin to indicate that those files should never be writable using a standard Neovim call (i.e launched with the `nvim` command).
+It instructs the plugin that those files should never be writable using a standard Neovim call (i.e launched with the `nvim` command).

 ```lua
 return {